13-16 Weeks Pregnancy Journal

 More than one but this was something I’d have to clarify on my next appointment.)
 Towards the end of week 13 I found my motivation starting to creep back into my life and let me tell you, it was welcomed with a great big hug.
 How I’ve missed you motivation my friend.

 The lowest I’ve felt all pregnancy.
-The neighbour is getting the wall fixed and I’m stuck in a house with animals who are so used to going out via the cat flap when they want that they’ve been doing their business in the house and nobody has been here to clean it up and being pregnant, I’m not aloud to touch it but obviously I can’t just sit and look at it.
+The neighbor is getting the wall fixed and I’m stuck in a house with animals who are so used to going out via the cat flap when they want that they’ve been doing their business in the house and nobody has been here to clean it up and being pregnant, I’m not allowed to touch it but obviously I can’t just sit and look at it.
 I’ve also felt very lonely this week, it’s hit me that people will suddenly be all over me like a rash when baby is born but whilst baby is not here they’re not interested.
-I get that people want to see new born babies and whatever else, but it’s just super insulting when people all of a sudden wanna be there because there’s a baby to play with.
-Hopefully this is just my hormones doing their part and I will feel better in a week or two.
-People are still shocked by the absence of morning sickness, I however am not, I have a stomach of pure steel.
+I get that people want to see newborn babies and whatever else, but it’s just super insulting when people all of a sudden wanna be there because there’s a baby to play with.
+Hopefully, this is just my hormones doing their part and I will feel better in a week or two.
+People are still shocked by the absence of morning sickness, I, however, am not, I have a stomach of pure steel.

 It’s been really comforting to know I’m still, healthily not gaining weight.
 Whilst my belly is getting bigger with every waking day, it’s nice to know my thighs are getting that little bit smaller too.

 I had my first mental health meeting with the antenatal team this week.
 That was an experience.
 Two of the people I spoke with were really nice and comforting but one, one was an absolute dick head and I just felt was trying to catch me out somewhere over why we were having the meeting in the first place and I left feeling a mixture of uncomfortable and happy all at the same time.
 Uncomfortable with one aspect of the meeting but happy with the potential outcome in general.